shelftalkerio/web-app/README.md

 docker system prune --all --volumes -f

-# Get the log information about a container/image
+# Get the log information about a container/image - You can also use the docker desktop.

 docker logs <id>